Skip to content

 Usage

-Non-proactive agents (with proactive: false) must be explicitly requested.
-You can invoke them by asking Claude to use a specific agent or by describing a task that matches their expertise.
+Any agent can also be requested explicitly, by asking Claude to use it or by describing a task that matches its expertise.

 Best Practices